 The Anglo-Saxons founded the kingdom of Kent in the 5th century.
 They ruled in England for about 500 years, ending at about the time of the Norman invasion.
 However, unlike the Romans, the Anglo-Saxons never 'went home'; many people living in Britain today have Anglo Saxon ancestors.
 The name England even comes from the Saxon word 'Angle-Land’.

-The Vikings established camps over the winter months and it was not until King Alfred engaged the Vikings in battle in Essex in 893 did the Vikings in 896 finally abandon their attempts at permanent settlement.
+Haesten set up a fort and the raids continued for another four years with the Vikings establishing camps over the winter months and it was not until King Alfred engaged the Vikings in battle in Essex in 893 did the Vikings in 896 finally abandon their attempts at permanent settlement and returned to Northern France.

 A Royal Charter of 1155 in the reign of Henry II established the port of New Romney as one of the first Cinque Ports, maintaining ships ready for the Crown in case of need.